Heard a lot about smart meters but not sure how they work or why they're so important? Quickly find out what all the fuss is about ...

 If you feel that lately the topic of smart meters has become more and more popular in the news and among politicians, you'd be right.

-As the UK nears its 2020 deadline to install a smart meter into every home, factors such as the cost and best use of the meters are being debated in the media.
+As the government extended its deadline to offer a smart meter to every household by June 2025, factors such as the cost and best use of the meters are being debated in the media.

 But let’s start at the beginning …